 - Wash and soak toor daal over night or at least 30 minutes.

-- Next, add the soaked and thoroughly washed toor daal and the rolled oats.
-Then add the spices and cover the pot.
+- Next, add the soaked and thoroughly washed toor daal, the rolled oats, and the spices and cover the pot.
 Lower the heat to medium and let everything cook together for about 30 minutes.

 - While the haleem is cooking, fry the onion until golden.
-This should take about 10 minutes or so.
+This should take about 10 minutes.

 - Prepare the boiled chicken by deboning the cooked chicken and chopping it up.